GOATmessi8/ASFF/README.md

 - Since random resizing consumes much more GPU memory, we implement FP16 training with an old version of apex.

-- We currently only test the code with distributed training on multiple GPUs (10 2080ti or 4 Tesla V100).
+- We currently **ONLY** test the code with distributed training on multiple GPUs (10 2080ti or 4 Tesla V100).

 - To train YOLOv3 baseline (ours) using the train script simply specify the parameters listed in `main.py` as a flag or manually change them on config/yolov3_baseline.cfg:
 ```Shell